-- there is a minimum price - there is a base charge and a per tonne charge above 5 tonnes - for aircraft above 30 tonnes, there is a weight charge based on the square root of weight for aircraft weights under 5 tonnes = Base Rate x MCTOW / 5 for aircraft weights 5-30 tonnes = Base Rate + Weight Rate x (MCTOW - 5)
+- there is a minimum price - there is a base charge and a per tonne charge above 5 tonnes - for aircraft above 30 tonnes, there is a weight charge based on the square root of weight

+Expressed as a formula this is:
-for aircraft weights above 30 tonnes = Base Rate + Weight Rate x 5 x Square Root of (MCTOW - 5)

-- where the Minimum Price, Base Rate and Weight Rate are provided by the relevant price table.
+For aircraft flying IFR, the greater of the e Minimum Price or: for aircraft weights under 5 tonnes = Base Rate x MCTOW / 5 for aircraft weights 5-30 tonnes = Base Rate + Weight Rate x (MCTOW - 5) for aircraft weights above 30 tonnes = Base Rate + Weight Rate x 5 x Square Root of (MCTOW - 5) where the Minimum Price, Base Rate and Weight Rate are provided by the relevant price table.
 Price tables provide the prices for each service and location.
-Price tables are provided in Airways' standard terms and conditions. - where MCTOW is an aircraft's maximum certified take-off weight measured in tonnes.
+Price tables are provided in Airways' standard terms and conditions.

+• where MCTOW is an aircraft's minimum certified take-off weight measured in tonnes.

+where Oceanic Chargeable Distance for international overflights is Airways' reasonable estimate of the average distance flown within the NZZO by aircraft on the relevant route in nautical miles.